moss-l/bhs-js-testing/boolean-simplification.md

 can describe that, in accordance with De Morgan’s first law, either as “I’m not hungry or bored” or “I’m not hungry and I’m not bored”.
 And according to De Morgan’s second law, if I’m not full *and* sleepy that’s the same as saying I’m either not full or I’m not sleepy.
-(Logically I could possibly be neither.
+(I might be neither.
 But if I’m not both, I’m definitely not at least one of them.
-Logicians sometimes talk weird but they’re not wrong.)
+Logicians sometimes talk weird but they’re rarely wrong.)

 Applying the second law to our return value we get: